What is the Enforcement Program?

 Complaints, in general, are confidential and are not public record during the investigation process.
 However, when an accusation is filed, it becomes a matter of public record and the BRN will disclose the specific charges upon request.
 Once disciplinary action has been imposed, it becomes a permanent part of the nurse's record and is subject to public disclosure.

-If further investigation is warranted, additional information is gathered and the complaint is forwarded to the Department of Consumer Affairs, Division of Investigations (DOI), for a comprehensive investigation.
-DOI investigators are sworn peace officers who conduct interviews, gather evidence, submit reports, and refer cases to the District Attorney's Office if they determine a crime has been committed.
+During the course of an investigation, the investigators conduct interviews, gather evidence, submit reports, and may refer cases to the District Attorney's Office if they determine a crime has been committed.

 If the nurse against whom you have filed a complaint is found to be in violation of the Nursing Practice Act, the final decision can be: